 At the most, such a tank will last you for 60 minutes at a stretch.

 Having said that, you can get one which suits your requirements.
 Whether you need a small air tank of 10 or 12 liters or a bigger one of 15 or 18 liters would depend on how much air you require to breathe underwater.

-Also check out: Can Scuba Tanks Float?
+Also read: Can Scuba Tanks Float?